italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 This section describes the PID and (Q)EAAs issuance flow with an high level of security.
 The relevant entities and interfaces involved in the issuance flow are:

-    - *Wallet Provider*: The entity responsible for releasing an EUDI Wallet Solution.
-The Wallet Provider issues the Wallet Attestations to its Wallet Instances through an Attestation Service.
-The Wallet Attestation certifies the genuinity and authenticity of the Wallet Instance and its compliance with the security and privacy requirements.
+    - *Wallet Provider*,
-    - *Wallet Solution*: Entire product and service owned by a Wallet Provider, offered to all the Users and certified as EUDI-compliant by a Conformity Assessment Body (CAB).
+    - *Wallet Solution*,
-    - *Wallet Instance*: Instance of a Wallet Solution, installed on the User device.
-The Wallet Instance provides graphical interfaces for User interaction with Relying Parties, PID, (Q)EAA Providers and the Wallet Provider.
+    - *Wallet Instance*,
-    - *PID Provider*: The entity that issues the eIDAS Person Identification Data (PID).
-It is composed of:
+    - *PID Provider*,

-        - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification  [`OpenID4VCI`_] to release the PID.
+    - *National Identity Provider*,
-        - National eID Relying Party: The component to authenticate the User with the national Digital Identity Providers, based on OpenID Connect Core 1.0 or SAML2.
+    - *(Q)EAA Provider*.

-    - *National Identity Provider*: It represents preexisting identity systems based on SAML2 or OpenID Connect Core 1.0, already in production in each Member State (eg: the Italian SPID and CIE id schemes notified eIDAS with *LoA* **High**, see `SPID/CIE OpenID Connect Specifications <https://italia.github.io/spid-cie-oidc-docs/en/>`_).
+PID/(Q)EAA Providers are composed of:

-    - *(Q)EAA Provider*: It represents the Issuer of (Q)EAAs.
-It is composed with the following components:
+  - Credential Issuer Component: based on the "OpenID for Verifiable Credential Issuance" specification [`OpenID4VCI`_] to release the PID/(Q)EAA.

-      - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification to release (Q)EAAs.
+  - Relying Party Component: The component to authenticate the User.
+PID Providers authenticate users with the national Digital Identity Providers, based on OpenID Connect Core 1.0 or SAML2 while (Q)EAA Providers authenticate users with the PID.
-      - Relying Party: Component to authenticate the User with the PID.

 The (Q)EAA Provider acts as a Verifier by sending a presentation request to the Wallet Instance, according to [`OpenID4VP`_].
 The Wallet Instance MUST have a valid PID, obtained in a previous time, to get authenticated with the (Q)EAA Provider.

 High-Level PID flow
 -------------------